 Remove salmon from the refrigerator and allow to sit at room temperature for around 10 minutes to remove the chill.
 Pat dry with a paper towel.

 Meanwhile prepare the glaze.
-Add all other ingredients to a large mixing bowl, and whisk to combine.
+Add all other ingredients to a medium mixing bowl, and whisk to combine.

-Transfer the salmon to a serving platter and brush with the extra warm glaze
+Transfer the salmon to a serving platter and spoon over all that extra gooey glazy goodness

 If you have an extra minute - feel free to roast some citrus slices brushed with the glaze and use them for plating.